Ever wondered if trolling is illegal in the UK? Join the club!

 In this country, free speech is considered a fundamental human right.
 If I genuinely hold an opinion then, with very few exceptions, I’m at liberty to express it.

-Most trolls say that’s just what they’re doing.
+Most of the people influencers consider trolls say that’s just what they’re doing.
 Expressing a perfectly legitimate, if unkind, opinion.
+And they’re right.

-They laugh when they’re called bullies or sad or mentally ill because they’re just speaking the truth, as they see it.
+The “trolls” laugh when they’re called bullies or sad or mentally ill because they’re just speaking the truth, as they see it.
 Influencers are seen as fair game.
-Trolls will quite rightly say that influencers make an active choice to share personal content on a public platform.
-And then they seek out the widest possible audience and invite them to comment on that content.
+They will quite rightly say that influencers make an active choice to share personal content on a public platform.
+And then they seek out the widest possible audience and invite them to comment on that content, so that it can be commercialised (in many cases).

 From that perspective, it’s exactly the same as when I watch KUWTK and I have ALL THE OPINIONS about Kim’s bathroom.
 (What?
 Nobody needs concrete in a bathroom).